essif-lab/framework/docs/terms/knowledge-governor.md

 typeid: knowledge-governor
 stage: draft
 hoverText: "Governor (of a Knowledge): the Party that is 1-1 associated with that knowledge."
+glossaryText: "the %Party% that is 1-1 associated with that knowledge."
 ---

 :::info Editor's note